NicodemusGurion/nicodemusgurion.github.io/islam/index.md

 Jesus taught to love your enemies and to pray for those persecuting you.
 Muhammad cursed his enemies and waged war on everyone who didn't follow him.

-Jesus loved children, protected them, and said that anyone who would hurt a child would be better off
+Jesus loved children, protected them, and said that anyone who would hurt a child would be better off being drowned

 ## Jesus prayed on his knees, which means he was a muslim